 - No experience is necessary.
 We provide training and support for all our volunteers!

 - Grade 12 education or more is required.

 - You're able to commit to a scheduled 2-3 hour weekly time commitment for at least 3 months.

-Our Adult Literacy Program is offered in partnership with the Halifax Community Learning Network (HCLN) which provides training for tutors, throughout the year.
+Our Literacy Help & Upgrading Program is offered in partnership with the Halifax Community Learning Network (HCLN), opens a new window which provides training for tutors, throughout the year.
 Our program coordinator will work with you to decide whether or not you should complete basic training workshops before you start tutoring.
 And, there are plenty of workshops and training sessions, even for the more experienced tutor—ask our program coordinator to keep you informed about upcoming opportunities.